Our approach to pay

-We are committed to equality and diversity within the workplace and believe that diversity within the workplace is an important part of creating a thriving and effective organisation.
+We are committed to equality, diversity and inclusion within the workplace and believe that diversity and inclusion are essential elements of a thriving and effective organisation.
 We want to cultivate a safe, motivating and inclusive working environment in which our people are treated as individuals who can fully participate and thrive in the organisation, where they feel valued for their contribution and can develop to their full potential and be the best they can be.
-We always strive to employ the best person for the job irrespective of gender, and our benchmarked salary ranges are visible at the point of advertising.
+We always strive to employ the best person for the job irrespective of gender and ensure that the benchmarked salary is visible at the point of recruitment advertising.

 We support greater transparency around the reporting of gender pay differences and include the gender of employees earning a full-time equivalent salary of more than £60,000 per annum as part of our senior management pay table above.

-For more information on our gender pay ratios please see our gender pay gap information document (PDF, 274 KB).
+For more information on our gender pay ratios please see our 2018 gender pay gap information document (PDF, 274 KB).
 Our 2019 gender pay gap report will be published later in 2019.